Paraíso Travel: Synopsis

 This series tells the story of Reina Acuña a young beautiful Colombian girl that after receives a phone call from her mother, Raquel Zuluaga, she starts looking for her in the streets of Medellín, just to find out that the women has fled to New York to die in the north.

 Reina boards a new journey to the States that leads her to deal with more than a couple complicated situations while looking for her mom, such as having her visa rejected and getting in touch with an illegal migration agencie called Paraíso Travel.
 Through her travels she will walk into the abyss of moral borders, willing to do whatever it takes to fulfil her dreams and goals, which have no boundaries.

 Themes

 This RCN's production relates to the American Dream from a Colombian perspective, to approach themes such as love, family, friends and couples.
-The joys, sadness and hazards of Paraíso Travel haves the streets and venues of Medellín and New York City as a stage.
+The joys, sadness and hazards of Paraíso Travel have the streets and venues of Medellín and New York City as a stage.

 The series is based in the homonymous novel by Jorge Franco as well as the 2008 movie by Simón Brand, whose soundtrack was composed by the Colombian singer and song writer Fonseca.
 The story covers the unreal day by day choices an immigrant has to make in order to achieve their dreams in the United States.